brianondiso/bellabeat_capstone_project/README.md

 Develop features and notifications in the fitness watch and app that encourage users to increase their daily activity.
 Segment users to offer challenges, rewards, and reminders to meet the personalized activity goals based on each user's fitness level and progress.

 Implement features that help users reduce sedentary hours.
-These could include information on standing desks for work, reminders to stand or move after prolonged inactivity.
+These could include information on standing desks for work, and reminders to stand or move after prolonged inactivity.
 Offer features that track and display sedentary time, helping users become more aware of their habits.

-Highlight the sleep tracking features of the fitness watches in marketing materials.
+Highlight the sleep-tracking features of the fitness watches in marketing materials.
 Promote the connection between time in bed and time a sleep.
-Educate users about the benefits of adequate sleep for overall health and introduce apps that locks you out of your phone when you are in bed.
+Educate users about the benefits of adequate sleep for overall health and introduce apps that lock you out of your phone when you are in bed.

 Develop marketing campaigns and resources aimed at heavy users.
 Showcase specialized fitness plans, nutritional guidance, and support services tailored to their needs.